• Study level

 Objectives

-For the "solid" behavior, this course is naturally based on the previous course of the same name where a thermomechanical framework was presented.
-Whether it is the effects of viscosity, plasticity or damage, a particular effort is made to bring the classical models of behavior, used in many industrial calculation codes, into the MSG framework.
+As far as solid behavior is concerned, this course naturally builds on the previous course of the same name, in which a thermomechanical framework was introduced.
+Whether it's the effects of viscosity, plasticity or damage, a particular effort is made to fit the classical behavior models used in many industrial calculation codes into the MSG framework.

 Read more